j624364/asca-rust/README.md

-# Logic for ASCA
+# ASCA

-ASCA is a Sound Change Applier written in Rust.
+ASCA is a Sound Change Applier written in Rust with WASM.
-This repo contains the logic for the applier which will be connected to a web front-end.

 ## Notable Features
 - Out of the box Distinctive Features and Alpha Notation